tpunt/pht/README.md

 Requirements:
  - A ZTS version of PHP 7.2.
 The master branch of php-src is not currently compatible

 Any Unix-based OS is supported (including OS X), along with Windows.
-This extension was explicitly tested on OS X (Yosemite), Ubuntu 14.04 (32bit), and Windows Server 2012 (the pthreads-win32 library is needed).
+This extension was explicitly tested on OS X (Yosemite and Sierra), Ubuntu 14.04 (32bit), and Windows Server 2012 (the pthreads-win32 library is needed).

 Documentation: [php.net/pht](http://php.net/pht)